samecrowder/ac215_MSMBAllstars/README.md

 We'll primarily use a dataset available on GitHub of all ATP matches over the last several decades, presented in CSV format.
 This dataset can be viewed here: https://github.com/JeffSackmann/tennis_atp/tree/master.

+There are 193337 records in total for ATP Men's Singles matches in this dataset.

 Project Organization
 ------------
 ├── LICENSE